DevanB/devanb/README.md

 I’m Devan, a passionate leader, developer, and designer based in sunny Orlando, Florida.

+> [!IMPORTANT]
-NOTE: As of April 2025, I am seeking employment.
+> As of April 2025, I am seeking employment.
 I have experience as a software engineering leader and upper-level (staff, principal) engineer.
 Take a look at [my resume](https://devanb.us/resume.pdf) and reach out via [email](mailto:devan@devanb.us) or [LinkedIn](https://www.linkedin.com/in/devanb/) if you are interested!

 ## 🙋 About Me